owishiboo/baby-care/readme.txt

 1. Food & Nutrition:

 This catagory depends mostly on the database.
+It has 4 sections-
 i.
 Nutritional Status: A calculator to know weight status, daily needs of calories, and protein.
 Calculated data is used to make a diet plan. ii.
 Nutriment: Diet plan with cautions according to the child's weight status.
-->Subsection: Diet chat.
+->Subsection: Diet chart.
 Loads images and icons according to the given data by the user. iii.
 Recipes: A list of shared youtube contents about the child's meal mentioned in the diet plan.
 Unchangeable.

 2. Reminder & Notifications: A user-dependent catagory.
+It has 2 sections-

 i.
 Vaccine Reminder: User can save a reminder here, an email will be sent on a given date and time as the user wanted.
 Quartz scheduler was used to create a thread in the background to send the email in the required time. ii.
 Pop-ups: Users can save a reminder with a message body.
 Works as same as 'Vaccine Reminder'.
 Both of them are a bit time-consuming.

 3. Growth & Immunity: Default.
 Can't be changed, also it doesn't depend on the database.
+It has 5 sections-

 i.
 Care Playlist: A list of shared youtube contents about child care.
 Unchangeable. ii.
 Care Blogs: A list of shared websites about child care.
 Unchangeable.